PietPetGit/SteamlessInput/README.md

 # SteamlessInput

-An open-source, Steam Input recreation that turns any gamepad into a Steam Controller with improved PC Controls, Virtual Keyboard, Trackpad Gestures, and customizable Virtual Menus for Windows without Steam running!
+An open-source, Steam Input recreation that turns any gamepad into a Steam Controller with improved PC Controls, Virtual Keyboard, Trackpad Gestures, and customizable Virtual Menus for when Steam stops running!
 Plus Steam & Big Picture launch options and tools to turn Windows into a console.

 SteamlessInput is a platform for building and improving controller features.
 It fills the gaps Steam Input leaves behind especially around desktop navigation.
 It's a companion to Steam, not a replacement.
 Got an idea for something your controller should do?
 Open an issue and describe it.
 Code contributions are welcome too.